lighttroupe/luz/README.md

 3. Optionally run **make** in the root directory to build Input Manager and Spectrum Analyzer.

-4. Optionally run the **./build** scripts in utils/webcam for the Webcam plugin.
+4. Optionally run **./build** in utils/webcam for the Webcam plugin.

-5. Optionally run the **./build** scripts in utils/video-file for the Video plugin.
+5. Optionally run **./build** in utils/video-file for the Video plugin.

 6. Optionally enhance your laptop's touchpad (see below).